SngJn-Ch/Piece_sr_gan/README.md

 Previous work : https://github.com/SngJn-Ch/SR_gan

 # Piece_sr_gan
-since current **hardware** only can handle 32 by 32 images, divide the large image into 32*32 image pieces and make each pieces into 64*64.
+since current **hardware** only can handle 32 by 32 images, divide the large image into 32 by 32 image pieces and make each pieces into 64*64.
 By doing this, the final image will have 4 time higher resolution than the input images while it is not affected by the image size restriction.

 # Key difference